• Recipes

 ×

-Cheesy chicken and rice casserole is a classic family favorite recipe.
-This version is made without the typical canned soup and instead uses a quick and easy homemade sauce.
+This chicken and rice casserole is a classic family favorite recipe.
+This version is made without the typical canned soup and instead uses a quick and easy homemade cream of chicken sauce.
+It's perfect for a weeknight dinner in only 45 minutes!

 A serving of chicken and rice casserole set next to a baking dish filled with casserole.

-Classic chicken, rice, and broccoli casserole is usually made using Campbell's cream of chicken soup.
-My easy chicken casserole recipe ditches the canned soup for a homemade cream of chicken sauce that only takes about 10 minutes to make and is SO much better than the canned stuff.
+Chicken, rice, and broccoli casserole is a comfort food classic that is usually made using Campbell's cream of chicken soup.
+My homemade chicken casserole recipe ditches the canned soup for a flavorful homemade cream of chicken sauce that only takes about 10 minutes to make and is SO much better than the canned stuff.

-• Broccoli - I prefer to use frozen, steam in the bag broccoli for convenience but you can also steam fresh broccoli until tender.
+• Broccoli - I often use frozen broccoli for convenience, but you can also steam fresh broccoli until tender.
+You can also swap in other veggies like peas and carrots if you prefer.

 • Cheddar Cheese - for the best results I recommend grating your own cheese in this casserole.

-• Ritz Crackers - I love the buttery crunch of Ritz crackers for the topping but you can substitute panko bread crumbs, corn flakes, or just more cheese for the topping if you prefer.
+• Ritz Cracker Topping - I love the buttery crunch of Ritz crackers for the topping, but you can substitute panko bread crumbs, cornflakes, or just more cheese for the topping if you prefer.

-Close up of a fork shown with a bite of casserole with the casserole dish blurred in the background.
+A fork shown with a bite of casserole with the casserole dish in the background.

-• Bake uncovered for 20-25 minutes until bubbly and lightly browned on top.
+4. Cook and Serve - Bake uncovered at 350 °F for 20-25 minutes until bubbly and lightly browned on top.
+Let the casserole cool for 5 minutes, then serve.

 Storage and Reheating Instructions

-This casserole freezes really well too, so you can definitely make a double batch and freeze half.
-Freeze the unbaked casserole, without the cracker topping, for up to 3 months..
+This old-fashioned chicken and rice casserole freezes really well, too, so I always make a double batch and freeze half.
+Freeze the unbaked casserole, without the cracker topping, for up to 3 months.

 When ready to eat, thaw in the fridge overnight.
 Remove from the fridge about 30 minutes before baking then add the topping and bake as directed.
 You may need an extra 10 minutes or so of baking time.